fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_2.md

 # => "Bobby"
 ```
 #### What is method overriding?
 Method overriding refers to the ability of classes to have a custom implementation of an instance or class method that is either inherited from a superclass or mixed in through a module, by redefining a method of the same name in the subclass.
+Method overriding is a form of polymorphism.

 *Method overriding takes advantage of class and instance method scoping rules - via the method lookup path, Ruby will first look to the immediate class from which an object is instantiated when a method is called, meaning that if we define a method within a subclass and superclass, when instantiating an object from the subclass, Ruby will look to call a method from the subclass first, and only look to the mixed-in modules or superclass if it cannot find the method explicitly defined in the subclass from which the object was instantiated.*